Golden Gate Park (Middle)

 • Playground in Mothers Meadow

 This is the reservoir for the water pumped up its adjacent hill to Rainbow Falls.
 The water is circulated via the JFK Drive stream, and pours back into the lake in a cascade at its southwest corner.
 A trail entrance from Transverse Drive leads up the hill overlooking the water.
 The lake itself has a placid, dreamlike quality due in part to the stately presence of the Portals of the Past.
+It was also previously referred to as Mirror Lake.

 • Overlooking the waterfall on the east side of Lloyd Lake